Need someone to talk to?

 Call our confidential helpline or send us an anonymous message.Find out more

-The Stop It Now! helpline has been operating since 2002 and we have published three reports during this time (2002-2012, 2002-2005 and 2005-2009).
+The Stop It Now!
+UK and Ireland helpline has been operating since 2002 and we have published several reports during this time.
 Since the first report was published, the need for this unique resource has been confirmed, both by an increase in calls and emails and by how callers value the service it provides.

 Our helpline reports demonstrate that:

 - some people who have sexually abused a child want help to manage their behaviour.
 Others, who have not offended, recognise their thoughts about and behaviour towards children as potentially harmful and seek help to manage these